-- To examine and understand the inner workings of parser generators, both from a theory standpoint as well as by examining pre-existing tools. - To build our own parser generator tool that attempts to resolve some of the issues of pre-existing tools in an elegant manner. - To implement a GUI system and a macro system around the parser generator that gives the tool additional flexibility and ease of use.
+- To examine and understand the inner workings of parser generators, both from theoretical and practical standpoints. - To build our own parser generator tool that attempts to resolve some issues with pre-existing tools in an elegant manner. - To implement a GUI system and a macro system around the parser generator that gives the tool additional flexibility and ease of use.